Virtualization-projects/rancher-labs-wiki/Rancher-2.0.md

   * Ability to generate a public endpoint based on ports exposed by NodePort Services, LoadBalancer Services, Ingress, and HostPorts.
 - **Rancher CLI** - CLI support for all Rancher 2.0 feature set.
 - **Pod Security Policies** - Allow users to create their own pod security policy or policies that can be applied to roles.
-- **Catalog Support for Helm** - In addition to Rancher Compose support, Helm charts will also be supported in the updated 2.0 catalog where users can launch and update applications based off of either YAML format.
+- **Catalog Support for Helm** - Helm charts will be supported in the updated 2.0 catalog.
 - **HA and SSL support for Rancher server**
   * Rancher can be installed via `docker run`
   * Rancher can be installed into an existing k8s cluster.
 This option will enable HA support as Rancher HA will be managed by the external k8s cluster.